4.4 Flat-Field Reference Files

 Accuracy of pipeline flats can be verified using a variety of complementary methods.
 Section 4.4.2 explained how follow-up observations of the same stellar field can be used to verify the derived L-flat corrections.
 Alternately, observations of the bright Earth can provide a uniform flat-field source for the complete OTA optical complement and incorporate both the low frequency L-flat and the high frequency pixel-to-pixel P-flat response.
 Earth flats are described in Section 4.4.4.
 For most filters, the flats agree to within ~1%, except for the interpolated L-flat filters which usually agree to within ~2%.

 The third method for verifying the ACS pipeline flats is with sky flats.
-These can be made by filtering and summing many observations of a sparse field.
+These can be made by filtering and summing many observations of sparse fields.
 Sky flats have been created for a few of the most frequently used broad-band WFC filters and are discussed in detail in Section 4.4.5.
-The sky flats are generally similar to corrected ground flats at the 1% level, in accordance with the results of the previous two methods.
+The sky flats are generally similar to LP-flats at the 1% level, in accordance with the results of the previous two methods.
 While the WFC can show residuals in the central donut-region which are as large as 2%, these are most likely due to differences in the color of the spectrum of the sky from that of the bright globular cluster stars used for the L-flat determination.

-To summarize, the pipeline flats were created by correcting the pixel-to-pixel flats by low-frequency corrections derived from dithered stellar observations.
+To summarize, the pipeline LP-flats were created by correcting the pixel-to-pixel flats by low-frequency corrections derived from dithered stellar observations.
 For the most used modes, the flats are accurate to better than 1% across the detector.

 4.4.4 Earth Flat Verification for the HRC